The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Discussion: Decentralisation Paradox in Digital Identity (RQ3)

 \subsection{A Forgotten User: Cognitive Overload and Exclusion}

-Amid the excitement that surrounds digital wallets, there is a risk of forgetting the users these solutions are meant to empower.
-The literature indicates that wallets often impose additional cognitive burdens and complexities that undermine their intended benefits \cite{Schardong-2022} \cite{Teuschel-2023} \cite{Pohn-2021}.
-In addition, the absence of transparent user interfaces could reflect an illusion of control \cite{Teuschel-2023} and fail to provide adequate protection.
-In fact, the inherent cognitive overload could render a solution frustrating or even intimidating to the average user \cite{Ghaffari-2022}.
+Amid the excitement that surrounds the technical innovation of digital wallets, there is a risk of forgetting the users these solutions are meant to empower.
+The literature indicates that wallets often impose additional cognitive burdens and complexities that undermine their intended benefits \citep{Schardong-2022, Teuschel-2023, Pohn-2021}.
+In addition, the absence of transparent user interfaces could reflect an illusion of control \citep{Teuschel-2023} and fail to provide adequate protection.
+In fact, the inherent cognitive overload could render these solutions frustrating or even intimidating to the average user.
 As such, the decentralisation paradox highlights a deeper concern: ignoring these realities could increase digital inequalities.

-An even starker challenge is digital exclusion \cite{Supangkat-2025} \cite{Kaplane-2025}.
+An even starker challenge is digital exclusion \citep{Supangkat-2025, Kaplane-2025}.
 It cannot be assumed that everyone possesses a smartphone or the digital literacy to use one in a confident manner.
-If digital wallets become the default mode of identification and authentication, those who lack devices or skills could be left behind \cite{Kaplane-2025}.
-Even if alternative solutions are offered (e.g., physical cards), they might be treated as second-class users.
+If digital wallets become the default mode of identification and authentication, those who lack devices or skills could be left behind \citep{Kaplane-2025}.
+Even if alternative solutions are offered (e.g., physical wallet carriers), they might be treated as second-class users.
 Thus, user-centric approaches run the danger of becoming exclusionary by design.
 The forgotten user is the one for whom a wallet represents exclusion instead of empowerment.